Bristol-SiD-Development/scripts/pylcio/README.md

 ##Hashing LCIO objects

 Currently it is (I think) impossible to use the pylcio classes in hashmap (or dictionary) structures.
 I wrote up some wrapper classes in FastHashableObjects.py.
 If you subclass FastHashableObject for your class you should end up with a thin wrapper class which can be hashed as expected.
 ##ROOT TTree output

 See createRootNtuples to get an idea of how *ugly* it is working with root TTrees in python.
 To put primitive python types (int, float etc.) in the TTree you (apparently) need to use the array module to simulate c style (unchecked) pointers.
 This neatly gets around all of the safety of working in python.
 If you do the wrong things then the python interpreter will seg-fault.
-Usually it does this some way from where the error occoured (often then you call TTree.Fill() or TBranch.Fill()).
+Usually it does this some way from where the error occoured (often when you call TTree.Fill() or TBranch.Fill()).

 The createRootNtuples module is currently not hugely useful but if the pathlength parameters are implemented (see here for an example http://svn.cern.ch/reps/clicdet/trunk/analysis/src/contrib/cgrefe/tracking/TrackingEfficiency.java) then it could be used in conjunction with Christain Greffe's plotting code to do tracking studies.